Advanced Cognitive Assessment

 Select the depth of your cognitive evaluation.
 From a quick check to a comprehensive analysis, ACIS adapts to your needs.

 ACIS is built on the Cattell-Horn-Carroll (CHC) framework, the most widely accepted theory of cognitive abilities.
-We prioritize validity, reliability, and fairness, ensuring that every score reflects true cognitive potential free from cultural bias.
+We focus on adult norms, structured subtest coverage, careful score interpretation, and continuous technical refinement.

 Reliability